MCSPenguin/CivCorp/Bylaws.rst

 1. The Board of Directors may call a special meeting at any time at a date and time of their choosing.

-2. The caller of a special meeting must specify an agenda in the notice sent to shareholders.
-Stockholders may only vote on items on the agenda.
+2. The notice for a special meeting shall set forth the matters proposed to be acted on.

+3. Business transacted at a special meeting shall be limited to the purposes stated in the notice.

 Advance Notice
 ================================================================================